Luthaf/Jumos.jl/doc/simulations/potentials.rst

 --------------

 The easier way to define a new potential is to create ``UserPotential`` instances, providing potential and force functions.
-To add a potential, let's say an harmonic potential, one have to define two functions, a potential function and a force function.
+To add a potential, for example an harmonic potential, we have to define two functions, a potential function and a force function.
 These functions should take a ``Float64`` value (the distance) and return a ``Float64`` (the value of the potential or the force at this distance).

 .. function:: UserPotential(potential, force)

     Creates an UserPotential instance, using the ``potential`` and ``force`` functions.

     ``potential`` and ``force`` should take a ``Float64`` parameter and return a ``Float64`` value.